Run surveys. Get insights. Unlock growth.

 • "Is our pricing clear to you?"

-• "Compared to similar solutions to know, our prices are lower, higher, or about the same?"
+• "Compared to similar solutions, are our prices lower, higher, or about the same?"

 • "How much would you be willing to pay for the basic plan?"